salimovdr/NovaBind/README.md

 python prep_data.py
 ```

 **Step 2.** We are ready to split the folds into training and validation sets.
-DNA sequences are encoded using one-hot encoding, with complementary sequences added to the data.
+DNA sequences are encoded using one-hot encoding.
+The complementary sequences added to the data.
 For the data from the GHTS and CHS experiments, sequence segmentation is performed using a sliding window (with strides of 1 and 9).
 These actions are performed in the `encode_data.py` script:

 ```
 python encode_data.py